-How Can You Calculate Estimated Taxes?
+How Can You Calculate Estimated Quarterly Taxes?

-Here are two methods to calculate estimated taxes:
+You might be wondering, “How much tax will I pay?”
+There are two methods to calculate estimated taxes:

-1. Safe Harbor Estimated Tax
+1. Safe Harbor

 If you expect to owe estimated taxes, the easiest way to calculate the amount is to rely on the safe harbor.
-Under the safe harbor, you won’t owe any interest or penalties if your equal, quarterly tax payments — plus any other withholding — constitute at least the amount of your tax from your prior year’s tax return.
+Under the safe harbor, you won’t face any interest or penalties if your equal, quarterly tax payments — plus any other withholding — constitute at least the amount of your taxes for tax year 2018.

-For example, if your AGI from the last year is $100,000 and you owed $16,000 in taxes, you must pay at least $4,000 each quarter to avoid interest and penalties under the safe harbor method of calculating estimated taxes.
+For example, if your AGI from the previous year is $100,000 and you owed $16,000 in taxes, you must pay at least $4,000 each quarter to avoid interest and penalties under the safe harbor method of calculating estimated taxes.

-2. 90 Percent of Taxes Due Estimated Tax
+2. 90 Percent of Taxes Due

 You can also make sure your estimated tax payments equal 90 percent of your taxes due.
 You can calculate this number with your estimate of how much you’ll earn for the year plus how many deductions you’ll qualify for — including itemized deductions — and tax credits you can take.
-Use IRS Form 1040-ES as a tax estimator to assist with your calculations.
+Use Form 1040-ES as a tax estimator to assist with your calculations.

-How Does Withholding Affect Estimated Tax Payments?
+How Does Withholding Affect Estimated Quarterly Tax Payments?

 If you have a job that withholds money from your paychecks for taxes, that money counts toward the amount you have to pay in estimated taxes.
 For example, if each quarter you need to pay $4,000 but your employer withholds only $2,500, you will need to pay $1,500 in estimated taxes each quarter.